johnwfinigan/CSCI2467-Fall2015/homeworks-labs/HW1/Homework1-due-September22-1159PM.md

 A - See the following:

 * First iteration:
-  * Line 32: we ask to read 1024 bytes from sourcefile into buf
+  * Line 32: we ask to read 1024 bytes from sourcefile into buf.
-  * rret = 1024 - read returns full request successfully
+  * rret = 1024 - read returns full request successfully (default assumption).
-  * buf[0] through buf[1023] now contain valid file data
+  * buf[0] through buf[1023] now contain valid file data.
   * Line 33: rret != -1.
 If not taken.
   * Line 41: wcount = 0, so we start writing from buf[0]
   * rret = 1024, and wcount = 0, so we ask to write 1024 butes from address of buf[0]
-  * write succeeds in writing full amount. wret becomes 1024.
+  * write succeeds in writing full amount (default assumption). wret becomes 1024.
   * Line 42: wret != -1.
 If not taken.
   * Line 46: wcount == 1024 and rcount == 1024, so do-while terminates.
 * Second iteration: